Quaddroo/notemaster/README.md

 # "Why dont you just use md files?"

-There is no unified markdown standard. https://gist.github.com/vimtaai/99f8c89e7d3d02a362117284684baa0f
+There is no unified markdown standard, so I don't believe there is much pressure to use it. https://gist.github.com/vimtaai/99f8c89e7d3d02a362117284684baa0f

-I find most of the markdown links that I see ugly, so I decided to use the much more aesthetically pleasing wikilink notation:
+I find most of the markdown links that I see ugly, so I decided to use my favourite version of the more aesthetically pleasing wikilink notation:

     [[some file]]